coreos/coreos-cloudinit/Documentation/cloud-config.md

 The `coreos.etcd.*` parameters will be translated to a partial systemd unit acting as an etcd configuration file.
 If the platform environment supports the templating feature of coreos-cloudinit it is possible to automate etcd configuration with the `$private_ipv4` and `$public_ipv4` fields.
 For example, the following cloud-config document...

-Note: The $private_ipv4 and $public_ipv4 substitution variables referenced in other documents are not supported on PXE or disk installation systems.

 ```yaml
 #cloud-config